Idea Power & Creating TV Pitches That Sell…

 “…what producers reading any pitch treatment need to understand, is what we’re specifically, potentially watching unfold.“

 Each genre has its own fundamentals.
-Reality TV Show concepts have critical elements like casting, or access to a unique world, lifestyle, or business.
+Reality TV Show ideas have critical elements like casting, or access to a unique world, lifestyle, or business.
+Check out “Creating Reality” for a step-by-step guide with deeper insight.
 Game shows are all about format.
 TV Drama Series are all about the character’s plight within the world they inhabit.
 But what producers reading any pitch treatment need to understand, is what we’re specifically, potentially watching unfold.
 “What are we actually watching?” is the question both creators and producers face when the network executive polarizes a pitch.
 They’re experts in “seeing” the show you’re describing.
 So don’t sell them.
 Tell them!
 Many new writers or producers get stuck “selling” the concept with too much pre-amble, and justifying “why” they think the show would be entertaining, without ever getting into real specifics of what the producers would specifically be covering in a sample episode, and over the arc of a season.